intel/container-experience-kits/docs/vm_config_guide.md

 #cpu_host_os: 8
 ```

-Next section provides definition of VMs, which will be created during deployment process and which will be used as control and worker nodes there.
+Next section provides definition of VMs, which will be created during deployment process, and which will be used as control and worker nodes there.

 vms option defines the list of VMs.
 Each VM is defined by following parameters:
 `type` defines type of VM and following types are supported: "ctrl" and "work"